delhoume/onebitimage/README.md

       -> generated.png -L> use read BMP _> write PNG

   > gen1bitv image.png
-      -> same  thing, starting from on a PNG source
+      -> same  thing, starting from a PNG source
 ```

   Development is done on a mac m1 but code should be portable.